JacoMoolman/NEAT-Dino-Game/README.md

-# NOT a Dino Game - NEAT AI Implementation
+# NEAT Dino Game - NEAT AI Implementation

 ## Introduction
 This project implements a NEAT (NeuroEvolution of Augmenting Topologies) algorithm to train an AI to play a simple side-scrolling game, reminiscent of the Chrome 'Dino' game.
 The AI learns to avoid obstacles by jumping or ducking, improving its fitness over time through evolution.